Demographics of Mexico: Mestizo Mexicans

 Given that the word Mestizo has different meanings in Mexico, estimates of the Mexican Mestizo population vary widely.
-According to the Encyclopædia Britannica, which uses a biology-based approach, around three-fifths of the Mexican population is Mestizo while a culture-based criteria estimates a percentage as high as 90%.
-Paradoxically, the word "Mestizo" has long been dropped from popular Mexican vocabulary with the word even having pejorative connotations, further complicating attempts to quantify Mestizos via self-identification, recent research based on self-identification indeed has observed that many Mexicans do not identify as mestizos and would not agree to be labeled as such, with "static" racial labels such as White, Indian, Black etc. being more commonly used.
+According to the Encyclopædia Britannica, around three-fifths of the Mexican population is Mestizo.
+The word "Mestizo" has pejorative connotations, which complicates attempts to quantify Mestizos via self-identification.
+Research based on self-identification has observed that many Mexicans do not identify as mestizos.

 A group of mariachi musicians in Guadalajara, Jalisco.

 The use of variated methods and criteria to quantify the number of Mestizos in Mexico is not new: Since several decades ago, many authors have analyzed colonial censuses data and have made different conclusions regarding the ethnic composition of the population of colonial Mexico/New Spain.
 Some historians, such as Gonzalo Aguirre-Beltrán who claimed in 1972 that practically the totality of New Spain's population, in reality, were Mestizos, using to back up his claims arguments such as that affairs of Spaniards with non-Europeans due to the alleged absence of female European immigrants were widespread as well as there being a huge desire of Mestizos to "pass" as Spaniards, this because Spanishness was seen as a symbol of high status.